ajay1808/Intelligent-Job-Search/README.md

         ```bat
         run.bat
         ```
-    The first time you run the script, it will automatically create a Conda environment using the `environment.yml` file and install all dependencies.
-Subsequent runs will be much faster.
+    When you run the script, it will automatically create or update the Conda environment from the `environment.yml` file to ensure all dependencies are correct, and then launch the application.
+The first run will take a few minutes to download and install the packages.

 The application should now be open and accessible in your web browser.